 The parties will return for a further hearing regarding penalty before Justice John Dixon in January 2017.

-The full judgment will be available on Austlii shortly.
+The full judgment will be available on Austlii.